gminer42/safecoinbot/README.md

 # safecoin-cli bot

 Enable a simple discord bot via client.
-It uses a exported json file from the client command getmininginfo, it requieres a daemon node with a client available.
+The bot should be running with a blockchain explorer but for the moment it uses a exported json file from the client command getmininginfo, it requieres a daemon node with a client available.

 ## Install latest version of node.js